ric-amorim/SearchAlgorithms/README.md

    (This project was made for the artificial intelligence curricular unit)

+## About the project
+   This project is about search algorithms applied to the 15 puzzle.

 ## How to Run
    1- compile the files (javac *.java)<br />